ausd-io/ausd/modules/ecash-agora/README.md

 These Scripts are little programs that a spender has to make happy (i.e. make them result in producing a "true" result) in order to spend them.

-eCash has the ability to put conditions on a transaction spending a UTXO for a while already, you can read about them [here](https://read.cash/@pein/bch-covenants-with-spedn-4a980ed3).
+ausCash has the ability to put conditions on a transaction spending a UTXO for a while already, you can read about them [here](https://read.cash/@pein/bch-covenants-with-spedn-4a980ed3).

 **We can use this to constrain that an output can only be spent if it sends some XEC to a specific address, which is essentially all that Agora does**